mqttiotstuff/ESP32_promiscuis_mode/README.md

 ![](doc/esp32_dev.jpg)

 Unlike other projects, the Wifi detection is done using the promiscious mode.
-This permit to observe every Wifi packet, even if the Wifi are NOT connected to a given ACCESS POINT.
+This permit to observe every Wifi packet around, on the several channels.

 Applications of this repository are :